julian-west/kaggle/README.md

 Basic entries/solutions to Kaggle competitions.

-Testing ground for ideas/learning new models and frameworks
+Testing ground for ideas/learning new models and frameworks.